Debdyuti-01/NFT-MarketPlace/README.md

 # Project Details:
-## The entire code of the project has been developed from scratch.
+## The entire code of the project has been developed from scratch
 # Below are the listed features of NFT Marketplace:
 1. Creation of new NFT
 2. Browsing for NFT across different categories